Airport vicinity protection area

 2019 Changes to Restrictions

 In October 2019, the Calgary International Airport Vicinity Protection Area Regulation was amended so that it no longer prohibits limited residential intensification within certain areas of the NEF 30-35 Noise Exposure Forecast protection area.

-The updates to the regulation means that restrictions on secondary suites, backyard suites and low density residential (2 units mid-block and up to 4 units on corners) have been lifted for the communities of Inglewood, Mayland Heights and Vista Heights within the 30-35 NEF contour as of October 9, 2019.
+The updates to the regulation means that restrictions on secondary suites, backyard suites and low density residential (2 units mid-block and up to 4 units on corners) have been lifted for the communities of Inglewood and Vista Heights within the 30-35 NEF contour as of October 9, 2019.
 Subsequent 2021 amendments carried forward these changes for the applicable parcels in these communities.